shapeshed/jekyll.shapeshed.com/_posts/2007-10-26-ie7_one_year_on.md

 ---
 layout: post
 title: IE7 one year on
-excerpt: "Today is the launch of Leopard, Apple's latest version of the OSX operating system.
+description: "Today is the launch of Leopard, Apple's latest version of the OSX operating system.
 With it comes Safari 3, a product that almost a year on from the launch of Vista highlights the stagnant performance of Internet Explorer 7. "
 categories: [Browsers, Apple, Microsoft, Opinion]
 ---
 ## Vista - A brave new world?